-The CHGME Payment Program requires two submissions during the Federal FY: (1) an initial application to determine interim payments, and (2) a reconciliation application to finalize the number of full-time equivalent (FTE) resident counts and subsequently determine final payments.
+The CHGME Payment Program requires two submissions during the Federal FY: (1) an initial application to determine interim payments, and (2) a reconciliation application to finalize the number of full-time equivalent resident counts and subsequently determine final payments.
+CHGME Payment Program awardees applying for the Quality Bonus System payment must submit required documents in the reconciliation application.